geins-io/ralph-storefront/README.md

 ## Getting started

 1. Sign up for a free trial at [geins.io](https://www.geins.io)
-2. Fork this repository
+2. Run `npx create-geins-app` or fork this repository.
 3. Create an .env file in the root of your project.
-See the file [.env.example](.env.example) for a specification of what variables you need to set.
+See the file [.env.example](.env.example) or visit the [docs](https://docs.geins.io/docs/launchpads/web/configuration#environment-variables) for a specification of what variables you need to set.
 4. Now you're ready to start developing your storefront

 ## Start development environment